GEVIS1/node-js-restful-api/README.md

 To quickly run all tests and output code coverage as HTML execute:
 > `npm test`

+Once tests are passed the code coverage HTML file can be found [here](./coverage/index.html)

 ## Entity Relationship Diagram
 ![](./prisma/v2/ERD.png)